 Note that with this approach the store admin can be set to the local language on each store, which could be useful if you have different local teams managing each.

 Using language apps with a single store

-When Shopify released the Multi-Language API earlier this year, the announcement included two big pieces of news:
+When Shopify announced the Translations API in 2019, the announcement included two big pieces of news:

 Pages are rendered server-side, which is way better for SEO.
 Before this, the page loaded, and was then translated on the front-end by the app.

 Subfolders are supported for multi-lingual with a single store, so for example:

 The Translations API originally launched with 3 supporting apps but we recommend Langify V2 because it is the only one that allows for the importing/exporting of translations.